phoenix125/SteamServerQuery/readme.txt

 NOTICE!
 For many servers, use Query Port +1
    Ex: If query port is 30000, use 30001

 Thank you.
-Visit https://github.com/phoenix125 for updates and/or more p
+Visit https://github.com/phoenix125 for updates and/or more programs.

 - NOTICE!
 For many servers, use the server's assigned query port +1
 	Ex: If your server's query port is 30000, use 30001